-Mexico has its own language untaught by Spanish schools and phrase books.
-It’s a language whose meanings shift in a heartbeat from insults to compliments, a language Mexican people manipulate deftly and instinctively in all sorts of contexts.
+Mexico has its own language not instructed by Spanish schools and phrase books: Mexican slang.
+It’s an informal language whose meanings shift in a heartbeat from insults to compliments, a language Mexican people manipulate deftly and instinctively in all sorts of contexts.
+The following three Mexican slang words and phrases will give you a base for you to attempt to understand and blend in with the locals.

-Either one is a cabrón.
-And don’t forget about the feminine version, cabróna.
-Same standards apply: there are the bitchy, detested cabrónas and the revered, awe-inducing ones.
+There’s also the feminine version, cabrona.
+Same standards apply: There are the the revered, awe-inducing cabronas and the detested ones.

-Then there’s que cabrón, which is used to describe a thing or situation as opposed to a person.
-This, too, can be positive or negative, but it’s gotta have a particular edge to it.
-Real life examples:
+Then there’s “qué cabrón,” a phrase used to describe a thing or situation as opposed to a person.
+This, too, can be positive or negative, but it’s got a particular edge to it.
+For example:

-a) Narcos entered a popular restaurant and collected the cell phones of all the customers, warning them not to make any phone calls or act out of the ordinary.
+1. Narcos entered a popular restaurant and collected the cell phones of all the customers, warning them not to make any phone calls or act out of the ordinary.
 The narcos ate peacefully, returned the cell phones, paid everyone’s bills, and continued on their way.
-Que cabron.
+Qué cabrón.

-b) You ran out of water, and the government isn’t sending more water to the Centro Historico for three days.
+2. You ran out of water, and the government isn’t sending more water to the Centro Histórico for three days.
 You just had a party and now have a sink full of beer glasses, skillets full of chipotle sausage residue, and greasy plates.
-Que cabrón.
+Qué cabrón.

-Insider tip: For added flair, add an “ay” before cabrón when used for people, and mix it up with an “esta cabrón” instead of “que cabrón” in the case of situations.
+Insider tip for Mexican slang mastery: For added flair, add an “ay” before cabrón when used for people, and mix it up with an “está cabrón” instead of “que cabrón” in the case of situations.

 The madre is identified with all things negative, the padre with all things positive.
 This, argues Paz, is a reflection of two historical and cultural factors in Mexico.